 Take a look at today’s headlines and you’ll see a nearly endless collection of stories about companies impacted by risks—everything from weather events to the simple inability to hang on to their best employees.

 If you’ve found yourself looking to strengthen your enterprise risk management processes to meet these challenges head-on, take heart: You’re not alone.

-One survey found that 52% of respondents felt ERM was not viewed in their organization as a strategic tool that provided unique competitive advantage.
-Only 25% reported that their company had a formal enterprise-risk management process in place.
+One survey found that 52% of respondents felt ERM was not viewed in their organization as a strategic tool that provided a unique competitive advantage.
+Only 25% reported that their company had a formal enterprise risk management process in place.

 Yet it could be considered common knowledge that the companies who are best able to respond to a pending crisis are the ones who were able to integrate risk management and strategy.